RN PRELICENSURE ASSOCIATE DEGREE

 Basic Program Requirements: Minimum 17 years of age and 12th grade education.
 Must show ID such as driver’s license, and original diploma or official transcript of high school or GED.
 International transcripts must be accompanied by an academic evaluation of equivalency to US courses.

-How to apply: Applicants for the Associate Degree in Nursing must complete an application form and submit a non-refundable application fee of $100.
+How to apply: Applicants for the Associate of Science in Nursing must complete an application form and submit a non-refundable application fee of $100.

 LVNs may also inquire about the 30-unit option.
 Students must meet program requirements for the RN AD Nursing degree and complete the LVN to RN Transition Course to be considered for the RN PL program.
 The enrollee who becomes at risk of or is failing in the program shall not be able to change from the “30-unit option” to the regular RN PL program.
 The option may pose limitations in future employment and plans for advancement in nursing education.